August 2018 through May 2019

 First Session: Retreat: Friday & Saturday, September 7 and 8, 2018, Location: Aspen Camp for the Deaf and Hard of Hearing, Snowmass 8:00 am -7:30 pm Friday, 9:00-6:00 pm Saturday.
 “Conscious Leadership,” Greg Cortopassi, Personal and Organizational Catalyst.
 In this session, we explore what it means to be developing oneself as a conscious leader in the context of this course.
 We learn about the power of perceptions, the dynamics of trust, and you’re our own personal styles in relation to others.
 We will also explore our greatest leadership assets, liabilities, fears, dreams, and design our intentions for our future.
 This session is the essential first step in building a learning community for both the Friday sessions and the class project.
 The retreat setting provides the necessary catalyst to begin to recognize and change old patterns and make way for building new, more effective ways of leading in the community.

-Second Session: Wed/Thurs/Fri, October 3, 4, 5, 2018: Location: TBD, 8:30 am – until approx. 6:00 pm each day: “Mastering Leadership in Business” Jonathan Clark, Coriolis Consulting Group, reveals the underlying factors that limit ability, impede communication, hinder teamwork, job satisfaction and ultimately thwart performance.
+Second Session: Wed/Thurs/Fri, October 3, 4, 5, 2018: Location: Third Street Center, Carbondale, CO, 8:30 am – until approx. 6:00 pm each day: “Mastering Leadership in Business” Jonathan Clark, Coriolis Consulting Group, reveals the underlying factors that limit ability, impede communication, hinder teamwork, job satisfaction and ultimately thwart performance.
 With this new view, results that we may have previously considered unlikely or even impossible now become realized.
 Jonathan promises a personal transformation; you will have breakthroughs in Being Powerful, Being Free and having Peace of Mind with everything you are committed to both professionally and personally.

 Third Session: Friday, November 2, 2018: Location: Morgridge Commons, Glenwood Springs, 8:00am-5:00 pm.
 Civic Project Set-Up Day.
 This session is dedicated to the development of your civic projects which provide a laboratory for participants to practice new ways of leadership, at the same time making a difference in the community.
 Working in your civic project teams, Andrea Palm-Porter, will facilitate this day by hosting community sponsors to briefly present their project ideas and then, using project selection tools provided by RFL, each project team will go through a process of determining what project best suits the team.
 This is the beginning of the selection process.
 Each team will have until the end of November, to select and write their ‘problem statement’ for their project.